-Completion of a research problem or an outlined course of study under the direction of a faculty member with contract for the individual study agreed upon by the student, the instructor and the division chair prior to initiation of the study.
+Completion of a research problem or an outlined course of study under the direction of a faculty member with contract for the individual study agreed upon by the student, i.e. instructor & the division chair prior to initiation of the study.
 May be repeated for credit.